+Click on any image to activate light box.
 All images copyrighted.
 Please contact for permissions.

-A little girl discovered two things that changed her life – a box of 64 crayon colors and a library card.
-Thereafter, she set out on an adventure to discover the many ways that words, combined with lines, shapes, and colors can tell stories.
-She found that those ways are limited only by the imagination.
+A little girl discovered two things that changed her life – a box of 64 crayons and a library card.
+Thereafter, she set out to discover the many ways that words, combined with lines, shapes, and colors, can tell stories.
+She found those ways are limited only by the imagination.
 Kathleen enjoys creating her own stories, and collaborating with others to illustrate their words.
 She is a graduate of the Lamar Dodd School of Art at the University

 of Georgia.
 She continues to study illustration every day through her own practice and through intense observation of the master artists of the past and present.
 She volunteers her time to schools and other organizations that promote literacy, diversity, and excellence in education for all children.
 Please contact her below for more detailed information.